kendallm360/romcom/README.md

   * Console Developer Tools
   * .JS files, .CSS files and .HTML files

+### Visualization
+- Click [here](https://media.giphy.com/media/nywRRChfil8E3Tn0th/giphy.gif) to see a demonstartion of the app.

 ### Deployed Page
 Users can access the webpage and can try out the features [here](https://kendallm360.github.io/romcom/).